Top 10 party Games

 Shoot for the Stars

-Before the game, place the star stickers on the plastic bowl (or just buy a bowl with stars on it or a star shaped bowl like this one).
-Place the bowl on one side of the room.
-Put a cup full of mini marshmallows on the other side of the room in a line, with enough space for someone to sit or stand next to it.
+Place star shaped bowls (or a bowl with star stickers on it) on one side of the room.
+Put a cup full of mini marshmallows and pieces of white card stock (or large milkshake straws) on the other side of the room in a line, with enough space for someone to sit or stand next to it.

 bowl with star stickers and marshmallows next to it